rngantner/ExpInt/README.md

 ```

 ## Documentation
-A Sphinx documentation is included; sources are in the `doc/` directory.
+A Sphinx documentation can be found at http://rngantner.github.com/ExpInt .
+Sources are in the `doc/` directory.

 ## Files
 Description of the files in this directory: